RepairKnowledge

 The Special Problem with Ellanse

 Ellanse uses polycaprolactone (PCL) microspheres suspended in a carboxymethylcellulose (CMC) gel carrier.
-The CMC gel is absorbed within months, but the PCL microspheres can persist in tissue for 2-4 years depending on the formulation.
+The CMC (Carboxymethyl Cellulose) gel is absorbed within months, but the PCL microspheres can persist in tissue for 2-4 years depending on the formulation.

 This means that even if 5-FU and steroids can temporarily control the surrounding fibroproliferative reaction, the PCL microspheres will continue to exist and continue to stimulate new tissue reactions.
 For more on whether Ellanse can be removed, see: Can Ellanse Be Removed?.